 They will need to successfully complete a 10-week work stint as part of their graduation requirements.
-The 5 Academic Units (AUs) earned will be used to fulfil the broadening and deepening electives (BDE).
+The 5 Academic Units (AUs) earned will be used to fulfil the ICC-Foundational Core.
 Students are eligible to embark on their internship from Year 2 onwards.

-Will I be attached to the company/(s) of my choice under the PA Programme?
+Will I be attached to the company/(s) of my choice under the PA/Internship Programme?

-SoH will work with the Career & Attachment Office (CAO) to source for suitable placements.
-As placements will be limited, selection will be based on interviews by participating organizations and/or best match, and will be arranged on a first-come-first-served basis.
+School of Humanities will work with the Career & Attachment Office (CAO) to source for suitable internship opportunities.
+Selection will be based on interviews and the selection criteria by participating organizations offering internship opportunities.
+Placement will be based on student’s own merit and organisation’s discretion to offer.
 Students may also source for placements themselves.
-To be awarded the AUs, the attachment, however, must be coordinated through CAO and will be subject to the same procedure for supervision and assessment given below.
+Such self-source placement will be subjected to school’s and/or CAO’s approval.
+To be recognised as credit bearing and awarded the AUs successfully, the placement must be coordinated through CAO and will be subject to the same procedure & fulfilment criteria for supervision and assessment.